MicrosoftDocs/minecraft-creator/creator/Reference/Content/ParticlesReference/ParticleComponents/minecraftEmitter_rate_steady.md

 # Particle Documentation - Emitter Rate Steady component

+Particles come out at a steady or Molang rate over time.

 ```json
 "minecraft:emitter_rate_steady": {
     // how often a particle is emitted, in particles/sec